SEND Information Report for 2022-2023

 Funding for SEN

-West Earlham Junior School receives funding directly from the Local Authority to support the needs of pupils with SEN. In addition, the school can apply for additional funding to meet the needs of children with higher levels of need at SEN support and for children with EHCPs.
+West Earlham Junior School receives funding directly from the local authority to support the needs of pupils identified with SEN. In addition, the school can apply for additional funding to meet the needs of children with higher levels of need at SEN support and for children with EHCPs.
 This funding is used to purchase staff support time, specialist resources and equipment, specialist referrals and support, and essential staff training.
 The Inclusion and SEND team at Norfolk County Council have produced two tools that West Earlham Junior School use to support their provision for children and young people with Special Educational Needs and Disabilities (SEND).
 The tools are:

 Preparing for the next step

 Transition is an important part of life for all children.
 This can be transition into a new class in school, having a new teacher or transition to a new school.
 At West Earlham Junior School we are committed to ensuring positive transitions for our pupils and work in partnership with parents and carers and local schools to achieve this.
 Planning for transition is part of our provision for pupils with disabilities and/or identified with SEN. Pupils may be supported through additional visits to their new school and parents may be invited to meet with relevant staff at the new school prior to transition.
-If your child has an EHC plan, transition to High School will be discussed at their Year 5 review to ensure time for planning and preparation.
+If your child has an EHCP, transition to high school will be discussed at their Year 5 review to ensure time for planning and preparation.
 During Year 6, information – previously agreed with parents – will be shared with the SENCo at the secondary school.
 This information will outline needs and support that has proven effective.
 Where possible, children will visit their new school on several occasions and, in some cases, staff from the new school will visit him or her at West Earlham Junior School.

 Have your say

 West Earlham Junior School is a community school.
 This report sets out our local offer to pupils with disabilities and/or identified with SEN, but to be effective it needs the views of all parents and carers, children, staff and governors.
 Please engage with our annual process of reviewing our SEND provision by giving us your views.
 You will be invited to meet with your child’s teacher termly to review their targets and set new targets on their learning plans.

 Department for Education